 The sensor inside the IQ3 back measures 53.7 x 40.4mm, approximately 2.5x the size of a full-frame or 35mm format camera.

 While it’s big and heavy, the XF 100MP has wonderful touches including a seismograph that can ensure that vibrations have died down before the shutter is fired and an Exposure Zone view that helps you capture the maximum amount of data to achieve superb looking images.
-The interface is also modern, using touch-screen control in addition to a relative small collection of buttons and three dials.
+The interface is also modern, using touch-screen control in addition to a relatively small collection of buttons and three dials.

 |Camera Name||Phase One XF 100MP|